chris-pearce/scally/README.md

 ## Linting rules

 Scally's linting rules can be [found here](.scss-lint.yml) and are based off [these CSS authoring guidelines](https://github.com/chris-pearce/css-guidelines/).
-If you wish you can override these rules or remove them completely via your own `.scss-lint.yml` file in the root of your project, refer to the [scss-lint documentation](https://github.com/causes/scss-lint) on how to set that up.